Phaedra Parks On Kandi Burruss Lawsuit: ‘No Stories Shock Or Amaze Me’

-Phaedra Parks has been keeping busy over the past couple of years, as she had to learn how to be a single mother to two young boys.
+Phaedra Parks has been keeping busy over the past couple of years as she had to learn how to be a single mother to two young boys.
 Parks’ ex-husband, Apollo Nida, was charged with fraud and sentenced to eight years behind bars, which he started serving in October 2014.
 He wasn’t happy with his wife when he was locked up, and the two of them barely spoke to one another as he started serving his sentence.
-He only talked to his sons when he called and Phaedra only wanted to talk about their divorce plans.
+He only talked to his sons when he called, and Phaedra only wanted to talk about their divorce plans.
 But on this season of The Real Housewives of Atlanta, Parks isn’t exactly innocent in the drama, especially with Kandi Burruss.

-According to a new Bravo report, Phaedra Parks is now revealing that nothing really surprises her anymore after being a lawyer for so many years and being on a reality show.
+According to a new Bravo report, Phaedra Parks revealed that nothing really surprises her anymore after being a lawyer for so many years and being on a reality show.
 On Sunday’s episode, Phaedra was approached by one of Kandi’s former employees, Johnnie, who wanted to file a lawsuit against Kandi for unpaid wages.
-Apparently, he felt that he needed more money from Burruss and he wanted to sue for possible lost wages as he claimed he was in on the restaurant deal.
+Apparently, he felt that he needed more money from Burruss, and he wanted to sue for possible lost wages as he claimed he was in on the restaurant deal.
 So, was Phaedra Parks a horrible friend for even listening to his story?

 “After practicing law for eighteen years, no stories shock or amaze me.
 When anyone seeks my advice in my professional capacity as an attorney, I always try to provide assistance,” Phaedra Parks explains in her blog for The Real Housewives of Atlanta, according to Bravo, sharing that she wants to give help and support to anyone who needs it.